Intermittent Fasting Side Effects (and How to Handle Them)

 Irritability and Mood Changes

-Why it happens: Hunger and low blood sugar can affect mood, but the effect is usually mild and temporary.
-More commonly, irritability comes from the psychological challenge of breaking a deeply ingrained habit.
-You are used to eating when you feel like it, and the restriction feels frustrating.
+Why it happens: Hunger can affect mood.
+So can the plain psychological work of breaking a deeply ingrained habit — you are used to eating when you feel like it, and the restriction feels frustrating.

 How to fix it: